 - Includes hard carrying case

-- Some cameras are impossible to balance
+- Some cameras are impossible to balance or too heavy

 - Not good enough to counteract walking movement